hassantarabai/MS-Pserrata-S-N-2023/README.md

 ## **Comparative functional genomics**
 ### **PCoA.R**
-R script that utilize vegan library to calculate Bray-Curtis dissimilarity and perform principal coordinates analysis (PCoA) on the dissimilarity matrix of Pfam and InterProScan hits between compared genomes then vizualize it.
+R script that utilizes vegan library to calculate Bray-Curtis dissimilarity and perform principal coordinates analysis (PCoA) on the dissimilarity matrix of Pfam and InterProScan hits between compared genomes then vizualize it.